Date posted: June 25, 2012

 It is worth noting that there were in fact two print runs of the Topps Bat Laffs cards: one with and one without an advert for the 1966 Batman Motion Picture release by 20th Century Fox.

 This set was produced by O-Pee-Chee for the Canadian market.
 These cards state "Copyright T.G.C PRTD in Canada".

 This set was produced by A&BC Bubble Gum for the UK market.
 On the backs these cards state "Copyright A&BC Printed in England".

 This set was produced by Scanlens Sweets for the Australian market.
-On the backs these cards state "Copyright T.G.C PRTD in Australia".
+These cards are printed on slightly darker stock.

 It is worth noting here also that, like Topps, Scanlens produced a second run with a slight variation.
 The first run features the advert for the 1966 Motion Picture while the second print run replaces this with "Scanlens Sweets".